III (The Lumineers album): Background

 In addition to being the Lumineers' third album, the album title also references the fact that the album is presented in three chapters, each focusing on a different main character of the fictional Sparks family.
 Lumineers co-founder Jeremiah Fraites told Rolling Stone, "This collection of songs worked out in a beautiful way, and I feel with this album we've really hit our stride."
 In an interview with NPR, Fraites and Schultz both discussed how their lives have been impacted by drug addiction, saying that this album was intended to chronicle the effects of addiction on family members and loved ones.
 "Schultz says he had a childhood friend in New Jersey who slowly came apart as a teenager because of drug addiction.
 Both band members experienced this because Schultz's friend, Josh Fraites, was the brother of his future bandmate, Jeremiah."

 Release

 Film

 The album was supported by a 44-minute visual accompaniment, written by Schultz with director Kevin Phillips.
 The film follows three generations of the working class Sparks family as they struggle with addiction and dysfunction in the Northeastern United States.
 The cast includes Anna Cordell, Nick Stahl, Charlie Tahan and Joshua Close.
 It was released online in ten installments between May 21 and September 19, 2019.

 Commercial performance

 III debuted at number two on the US Billboard 200 with 86,000 album-equivalent units, including 73,000 pure album sales.
+On August 21, 2026, the album was certified Gold by the Recording Industry Association of America (RIAA).
 It is the Lumineers' third top-two album in the US.